Parc Jean Drapeau

 Hotel rooftops

-Montréal hotels are open and eager to welcome those who need a change of scenery and a bit of rest.
-(If that sounds like you, then explore these Montréal hotel offers) Many hotels offer handsome rooftop spaces, ideal for sunsets.
+Many Montréal hotels offer handsome rooftop spaces, ideal for sunsets.
 Swim during sunset at Hôtel Bonaventure, which features one of the city’s coolest rooftop pools.
 Sip a cocktail on the roof of Hôtel Place d'Armes and enjoy sun-drenched views of Old Montréal.
 At Renaissance Montréal Downtown, the AIR Rooftop Terrace offers a selection of dessert options, which always pair perfectly with sunset.
+(While we’re on the subject, check out these Montréal hotel offers.)

 Bateau mouche